GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 nousresearch/hermes-agent:latest

-hermes config set model.api_mode chat
+hermes config set model.api_mode chat # native Ollama API, not OpenAI-compatible

 hermes config set model.skip_provider_detection true

-Bug 5: CLI crash on startup ("Invalid key 'c-S-c'")
+Bug 5: CLI Crash on Startup ("Invalid key 'c-S-c'")

-Root cause: A P0 bug in the prompt_toolkit integration.
-The key binding c-S-c (Ctrl+Shift+C) uses a Shift modifier that prompt_toolkit doesn't support.
+Root cause: a P0 bug in the prompt_toolkit integration.
+The c-S-c (Ctrl+Shift+C) binding uses a Shift modifier prompt_toolkit does not support.
 Fixed in v0.13.0 (issues #19895, #19919).

 hermes update

-Bug 6: CLOSE_WAIT file descriptor leak (WhatsApp and Feishu)
+Bug 6: CLOSE_WAIT File Descriptor Leak (WhatsApp and Feishu)

 0 */6 * * * systemctl restart hermes-gateway

-Bug 7: DeepSeek V4 Pro gateway crash loop
+Bug 7: DeepSeek V4 Pro Gateway Crash Loop

 hermes config set model.provider deepseek